-The British Association of Sport and Exercise Sciences (BASES), in association with University of Dundee and Abertay University, invites delegates to submit abstracts within the following sport and exercise science themes:
+Student Conference delegates are invited to submit abstracts within the following sport and exercise science themes:

-Studies using qualitative and/or quantitative methods and/or with results pending are invited.
+Studies using qualitative and/or quantitative methods and/or with results pending are acceptable.

 Two presentation formats are available: